cotonne/cotonne.github.io/_posts/2018-06-07-crafting-secure-software.md

 ## Fixing the problem

 In no time, you start to investigate the problem.
-How can a negative value be proceed?
-The frontend checks that the value can not be more than 10.
+How can a negative value proceed?
+The frontend checks that the value is between 0 and 10.
 You understand that they are directly sending their request to the backend.
 The business team is in charge of the test.
 They are only using the web interface.
 Well, tested...
 Mainly checking that no regression has been introduced...
-Due to the absence of tests, most of the time is spent on testing that important features still works.
+Due to the absence of tests, most of the time is spent on testing that important features still work.

 You continue to investigate.
-Surprisingly, the value, which is a quantity, is correctly enforced by the backend.
+Surprisingly, the value, which is a quantity, is enforced by the backend.
 If you send a negative value, the server responds with an "HTTP 400", indicating a bad request.
-However, the value received is a huge positive number.
+But, the value received is a huge positive number.
 How can it become negative?

 You start to dive into the code.
 So messy!
 As an architect, you have been safe from writing code.
 Now, a bunch of contractors does the "bad work".
 The small software you left some years ago has become a monster.
 After some time, you find this piece of code: